Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/NeoLoad.md

 In either case, once all the test cases in the test set have been completed, the status of the test set will switch to "Completed" and the individual test cases in the set will display a status based on the results of the NeoLoad execution:

--   **Passed** -- The scenario ran and reported no error messages and all SLAs were passed.
+-   **Passed**: The scenario ran and reported no error messages and all SLAs were passed.
--   **Caution** -- The scenario ran and at least one SLA reported back as acceptable
+-   **Caution**: The scenario ran and at least one SLA reported back as acceptable
--   **Failed** -- The scenario ran and at least one error message was reported or at least one SLA was reported back as failed.
+-   **Failed**: The scenario ran and at least one error message was reported or at least one SLA was reported back as failed.
--   **Blocked** -- There was an error with the Test Set or NeoLoad application.
+-   **Blocked**: There was an error with the Test Set or NeoLoad application.

 If you receive the "Blocked" status for either the test set or the test cases you should open up the Windows Application Event Log on the computer running RemoteLaunch and look in the event log for error messages.